ChristopherM03/MachineLearn/README.md

 To learn more you can click on the following [link](https://markgalassi.codeberg.page/small-courses-html/) and click on the Machine Learning chapter (insert chapter number).
 Additionally this website offers a wide variety of other courses to follow!

 # For students
-If you would like to understand the code more and follow it step by step, click the following documentation link (insert pdf for code).
+If you would like to understand the code more and follow it step by step, click the documentation pdf that is in this repo.
 This is a step by step guide of how to start cloning your repo as well as looking at how the code works.

 # Acknowledgment
 This is a project that I worked with the Institue for computing in Research which you can click at this [link](https://computinginresearch.org/).
 The insitute focuses on allowing students to use advanced computing methods for research and scholarship.
 To learn more click on the link provided.